RobinVala2/senior-os/siso/README.md

 ```

 #### Build Your Own Customized LiveCD
 Choose one of the existing methods to create the customized LiveCD.
+Both build types take anywhere from 7 to 10 minutes to complete.
+This time is primarily influenced by your internet connection speed, USB flash drive's write speed capabilities, and other factors.

 - Modify the section `VARIABLES` in the appropriate script according to your Linux filesystem policy and USB Flash Drive parameters.
-- It is recommended to run the script as a **root** user.
+- It is recommended to run the script as a **root** user, or under the user in the `sudo` group.
 - The connected USB Flash Drive has to be **empty**, without any disk partition.

 ##### Method live-build Package
+Scripts using the live-build package method require elevated privileges for most commands.
+Therefore, the generated output is stored in the **/root/LSDF** directory.

 ```bash
 # Clone project repository
 git clone https://github.com/forsenior/senior-os